Taiterbase/log-search-api/readme.md

 yarn start
 ```

 This will run 8 API servers in total on ports 8080, 8081, 8082, 8083, ports 3001, 3002, 3003, 3004, and the development server for the web interface will be available at http://localhost:3000 (if it isn't already taken).
+Feel free to change them.

-You can test the multi-server API by running the following command:
+You can test the multi-server API by running the following command or using the web interface:

 #### Rust